site-assist/data-tech-test/README.md

-Welcome to the Data Scientist take home repo!
+Welcome to the Data Scientist take home exercise repo!

 You will find one csv (dummy_data.csv) depicting our app’s backend live data.
 We are looking at the permits table which captures permits’ statuses such as user requests, closing once the work has been completed etc…